the-events-calendar/event-tickets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Event Tickets allows you to your visitors to RSVP to events.
+Event Tickets allows your visitors to RSVP to events.
 Works seamlessly with The Events Calendar.

 == Description ==